Diablo IV: How to Use War Plans and Pick Best Chaos Perks

 How to spend Aether without wasting your run

-• Take the Final Chest if your clear speed is decent but elite packs still force defensive play.
+• Take the Fell Council if your clear speed is decent but elite packs still force defensive play.

 • Take Bartuc if your build erases elites quickly, your survivability is stable, and you are specifically targeting stronger Chaos drops.

-A lot of players lose value here by treating Bartuc as mandatory.
+A lot of players treat Bartuc as mandatory.
 He is not.
-Bartuc is the correct choice only when your build is already strong enough to convert that risk into actual loot efficiency.
-If the fight or the elite lead-up slows you down too much, the safer chest often wins over multiple runs.
+Bartuc is the correct choice only when your build is already strong enough to convert that risk into loot efficiency.
+If the fight or the elite lead-up slows you down too much, the standard Fell Council ending wins out over multiple runs.
+When you are ready to farm those drops directly, our Chaos Uniques farm guide covers the most efficient routes.

 FinalBoss // Gear